younghasuh/old.younghasuh.github.io/_posts/2021-03-11-newsiteupdate.md

 ---
-title: "New website!"
+title: "Website updates"
 # excerpt: "Github with Jekyll & Minimal Mistakes."
-date: March 11, 2021
+date: December 30, 2022
 ---

-I created a new website using [Jekyll & Minimal Mistakes!](https://mmistakes.github.io/minimal-mistakes/)
+I have defended my PhD in May 2022 and started a new position at the Natural History Museum of Los Angeles County.
+Please bear with me as I update my website to reflect the changes in my career and goals.